MengTo/Angle-Sketch-Plugin/README.md

 If you have a single Artboard with your screen, Angle will skip the modal and apply right away.
 Boom!

 ## Working with Symbols
-If you have a Symbol that contains your Mockup, make sure to add a **Single Fill with Image**.
+If you have a Symbol that contains your Mockup, make sure to have an **Image Fill**.
 That's how Angle knows that your Symbol contains a mockup.
 ![](https://cl.ly/1L2Q3u1n0T33/download/Angle-Symbol.png)

 ## Pixel Density